glendont/ebs-gp2-to-gp3/README.md

 There will be no changes made to any of your other EBS volume types like io1, io2, sc1, st1, etc. If you have any gp2 EBS volumes that you don't want upgraded, you will need to tag each EBS volume with the key **upgrade_to_gp3** and set the value to ***no*** or ***false***.
 This will make the Lambda code skip those volumes and they will be untouched.

  Depending on how many gp2 volumes are present in your AWS account and target region, the Lambda may take anywhere from a few seconds to a couple of minutes to complete.
 Please note that even though the Lambda function may complete in a couple of minutes, depending on how large your gp2 volumes are, the upgrade will be running in the background and may take a couple of hours to complete.
 There is no limit to the number of times you can invoke your Lambda function.
-Please wait at least 60 seconds before each Lambda function invocation.
-As mentioned earlier, the first execution will kick off the upgrade from gp2 to gp3.
-The subsequent runs after the first run will do a status check on the state of your gp2/gp3 volumes and will send out an email (via SNS) with a summary of the results.

-## Deployment
+## Getting Started

 The easiest way to deploy this stack is from the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:065399810791:applications~amazon-ebs-migration-utility).